hazelmollusk/walax/README.md

 ### 🏠 [Homepage](https://github.com/hazelmollusk/walax)

 Walax is meant to provide all the scaffolding for a fully-featured client-side application with API backing; as such, it encompasses an array of common functionality, and attempts to present them in an integrated fashion.
+It includes a Django API for simple server configuration.

 Walax has two main dependencies: